Motivational Speaking by John Voehl

 These character themes from Lincoln’s life have proven to be powerful, inspirational, compelling and contagious for 150 years.
 Infuse them in your organization with a presentation by Lincoln himself.

-The motivational speaking presented on this tab uses popular present day corporate and life themes, illustrated with humorous quotes, incidents and stories from President Lincoln’s life that make these themes come alive.
-Lincoln speaks in the first person, but uses some poetic license to make the current day applications.
+The difference between Motivational Speaking and Historical Presentations The motivational speaking presented on this tab uses popular present day corporate and life themes, illustrated with humorous quotes, incidents and stories from President Lincoln’s life that make these themes come alive.
+Lincoln speaks in the first person, but uses some poetic license to make current day applications.

 The following themes can be presented individually or grouped together based upon the host’s preference.